Chickpea Tuna Salad – This classic vegan ‘tuna’ salad is the BEST and so easy to make! It’s a fan-favorite that’s loved by all types of eaters!

 - Chickpea Avocado Salad Sandwich

 - Vegan Sonoma Chickpea ‘Chicken’ Salad

 - Mashed Chickpea Salad Sandwich (The Original)

-This is a great mock ‘tuna’ sandwich.
+This is a great mock ‘tuna’ salad sandwich using chickpeas.
 Alternately, serve this as lettuce wraps or use sliced vegetables like bell pepper and cucumber as scoopers.

 - juice of 1/2 lemon + some zest if you like